kartik-v/yii2-widgets/CHANGE.md

 1. bug #132: Enhance growl widget for major changes to core plugin.
 2. Separate animation enhancements added to growl.
 3. enh # 150: Enhance `ColorInput` widget to allow controlling display of default palette of colors.
+4. enh # 153: Various enhancements to `ColorInput` widget to read colors correctly based on plugin `preferredFormat`.

 version 2.8.0